-Disasters can happen without warning or may be much worse than predicted.
-When the worst happens, there is a good chance emergency responders will not be available to help.
-Experts recommend that you get prepared in three ways: make a plan, build a kit, and stay informed.
+Disasters often happen without warning.
+Experts recommend that you prepare for an emergency in three ways: make a plan, build a kit, and stay informed.

 Use this checklist to assemble your disaster kit -

 There are important differences among potential emergencies that will impact the decisions you make and the actions you take.
 Learn more about the potential emergencies that could happen where you live and the appropriate way to respond to them.
 You’ll also want to learn about the emergency plans that have been established in your area by your state and local government.
 For Americans, preparedness must now account for manmade disasters as well as natural ones.
 Knowing what to do during an emergency is an important part of being prepared and may make all the difference when seconds count.

 There is safety in numbers.
 Join (or start) a neighborhood organization so that you know each other and can share emergency resources (items such as generators or chainsaws).

 You can find out more about what you can do at www.ready.gov.

 Data courtesy: USGS, NOAA, University of Hawaii, Our Congress, Red Cross, FEMA and UC Berkeley